andyguestysj/prog02/_docs/topics/unittesting/unittesting-1.md

 ---
-title: Unit Testing In Repl.it
+title: Unit Testing In replit.com
 permalink: /docs/5-unittesting-1/
 ---

 Video of this lecture.

-Unit testing in repl.it is the same as any other environment, it is just set up a little differently.
+Unit testing in replit.com is the same as any other environment, it is just set up a little differently.

 ## Setting Up A Repl For Unit Testing